mculinovic/cpppoa/README.md

 	cd cpppoa/
 	make

-Running the `make` command without arguments will build the release version of the programming interface (see #Usage).
+Running the `make` command without arguments will build the release version of the programming interface.
+The static library file `libcpppoa.a` will be generated and public header `poa.hpp` will be available in the `include/cpppoa` directory. (see [Usage instructions](#Usage)).

 To build the debug version of the tool use: